 Plus international coverage

-In Doug Casey’s International Man: “What the FARC?”
+For example in Doug Casey’s International Man: “What the FARC?”

-The “Danger Zone” team (Per Besson, Thorsten Salaske, Kolja Spöri) is happy to have contributed to the “Peace Road to Marquetalia”.
+And for an upcoming documentary movie: the “Danger Zone” team (Per Besson, Thorsten Salaske, Kolja Spöri) is happy to have contributed to the “Peace Road to Marquetalia”.

 The two best known books about FARC hostages, who were freed in Operation Jacque, after several years in captivity: